 To use Read Out Loud, you need Acrobat Reader DC and a Text-to-Speech engine installed on your system.
-Also the document must be accessible, otherwise it may not be read at all or it may be read in the wrong order.
+Acrobat Reader must have a voice selected that you have installed.
+Also, the document must be accessible, otherwise it is not read at all or it is read in the wrong order.

-- In the View menu, choose Read Out Loud > Activate Read Out Loud.
+- Choose View > Read Out Loud > Activate Read Out Loud.

 You can reflow a PDF to temporarily present it as a single column that is the width of the document pane.
-This reflow view can make the document easier to read on a mobile device or magnified on a standard monitor, without scrolling horizontally to read the text.
+This reflow view makes the document easier to read on a mobile device or magnified on a standard monitor, without scrolling horizontally to read the text.